achuchulev/tf-random_string/README.md

-# Sample repo with example of terraform random and GitHub providers
+# Sample repo with example of terraform random_string and GitHub providers

-### The purpose of this repo is to use terraform random provider to create GitHub repos with random names
+### The purpose of this repo is to use terraform random_string provider to create GitHub repos with random names

 ### Prerequisites